Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/humanoid/acolyte.md

 NoteIcon: monster
 BestiaryType: humanoid (any race)
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 342, Curse of Strahd, Hoard of the Dragon Queen, Princes of the Apocalypse, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen, Phandelver and Below: The Shattered Obelisk.
-Available in the SRD and the Basic Rules.
+Available in the SRD and the Basic Rules."
 ---
 # [Acolyte](2-Mechanics/CLI/bestiary/humanoid/acolyte.md)
 *Source: Monster Manual p.
 342, Curse of Strahd, Hoard of the Dragon Queen, Princes of the Apocalypse, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD and the Basic Rules.*